"Everything dope, including the pope, comes from Chicago!": Celebrations abound for Pope Leo XIV

 Pope Leo XIV taught at St. Rita Academy on Chicago's Southwest Side, who tweeted, "St. Rita Family — Habemus Papam!
 One of our own, Honorary Alumnus Rev. Robert Francis Prevost, O.S.A., is Pope Leo XIV."

-The new pope's hometown has delighted enough Americans to influence what they're searching online; Google shows search traffic for "Da Pope" climbing since the announcement, and shirts are already being designed.
+The new pope's hometown delighted Chicagoans of all faiths, who were ready with the jokes and the memes, and making "da pope" skyrocket on search.

-Prevost is seen as a progressive on many social issues, but conservative on church doctrine; he opposes ordaining women as deacons, for example.
-Overall, many view him as a centrist.
+Prevost is overall viewed as a centrist choice; he is seen as a progressive on many social issues, but conservative on church doctrine.
+For example, he opposes ordaining women as deacons.

-Like Francis, Prevost spent time as a cardinal embracing marginalized groups like the poor and migrants.
+Like Francis, Prevost spent time as a cardinal embracing marginalized groups like the poor and migrants, issues many Chicago Catholics hold close to their hearts.